des-science/Y3_shearcat_tests/alpha-beta-eta-test/README.md

 # ALPHA-BETA-ETA test

   Modeling PSF errors and propagate errors in cosmological estimates.

+## HOW TO RUN
+   1) sample_abe.py
+   2) create_table.py
+   3) produce_2pcfpsfbias.py
+   4) plot_samples_and_biases.py
+   5) forecast/contaminate.py
+   6) forecast/pipeline (COSMOSIS)
+   7) plotmarginalised_fidvscont.py

-## In the folder code/ you will find all the required code to estimate
+## In the folder code/
-   the parameters alpha, beta and eta and find the total shear PSF bias.
+   you will find all the required code to estimate the parameters alpha, beta and eta and find the total shear PSF bias.
    These parameters are obtained solving a fitting problem where the model vector is determined by the concatenation of rho-stats and the data vector by what we have called tau-stats.
 See https://www.overleaf.com/19082636fhptxgfskhwd for definitions and details.

-   1) abe_test.py main script that solves the fitting problem provided all the preliminar measurements.
-The output are two contributions
+   1) abe_test.py main script used for development only (DEPRECATED)

    a) --plots & --plotspath: boolean and direction of all the plots the correlations rho-stats and tau-staus, covariances matrix both of